jboss-developer/jboss-picketlink-quickstarts/picketlink-federation-saml-sp-post-basic/README.md

-Review the Modified Server Configuration for EAP
+Review the Modified Server Configuration for EAP6/7
 -----------------------------------

 If you want to review and understand newly added XML configuration, stop the JBoss server and open the  `JBOSS_HOME/standalone/configuration/standalone.xml` file.